tdongsi/python/docs/source/_posts/2016-08-30-tutorial-sorting-algorithms.markdown

 | **Radix sort** | O(w * n) / O(w * n) | O(1) | Yes/Yes (some variants) |  Not comparison-sort. *w -> log n* for arbitrary range. |

 <br>

+Note that **insertion sort** still has its place even though it is not a `O(n * log n)` algorithm.
+It is shown in practice that "insertion sort" is faster than other sorting algorithms for sufficiently small, mostly sorted lists.
+A common application of "insertion sort" is in **merge sort** implementations where "merge sort" calls its own internal "insertion sort" to sort small enough sub-lists before merging (instead of keeping recursing to singleton lists).

 #### How to approach sorting questions